 Instead of being classified, updates are reported under the Other updates category.

 Update Management uses data published by the supported distributions, specifically their released OVAL (Open Vulnerability and Assessment Language) files.
 Because internet access is restricted from these national clouds, Update Management cannot access the files.

-For Linux, Update Management can distinguish between critical updates and security updates in the cloud under classification Security and Others, while displaying assessment data due to data enrichment in the cloud.
-For patching, Update Management relies on classification data available on the machine.
-Unlike other distributions, CentOS does not have this information available in the RTM version.
+CentOS - Unlike other distributions, CentOS does not have classification data available from the package manager.
 If you have CentOS machines configured to return security data for the following command, Update Management can patch based on classifications.

 sudo yum -q --security check-update

-There's currently no supported method to enable native classification-data availability on CentOS.
-At this time, limited support is provided to customers who might have enabled this feature on their own.
+Currently there's no supported method to enable native classification-data availability on CentOS.
+At this time, we provide limited support to customers who might have enabled this feature on their own.

-To classify updates on Red Hat Enterprise version 6, you need to install the yum-security plugin.
-On Red Hat Enterprise Linux 7, the plugin is already a part of yum itself and there's no need to install anything.
+Redhat - To classify updates on Red Hat Enterprise version 6, you must install the YUM security plugin.
+On Red Hat Enterprise Linux 7, the plugin is already a part of YUM itself and there's no need to install anything.
 For more information, see the following Red Hat knowledge article.